kemitchell/irs-form-1023/schedule-c.md

 #### b

 Do you or will you carry on a formal program of community education?
-If “Yes,” describe such programs, including the type of programs offered, the scope of such programs, and affiliation with other hospitals or medical care providers with which you offer community education programs.
+If "Yes," describe such programs, including the type of programs offered, the scope of such programs, and affiliation with other hospitals or medical care providers with which you offer community education programs.